radwanromy/Travel-Tourism-Web-Technologies-Project/README.md

 <summary>
 Impact of this Project
 </summary>
 With the evolving society and the increasing access to the internet nowadays it’s much easier and cost efficient to provide services to customers through different apps.
-Below are some of the crucial importance pointed out:
+Below are some of the crucial importance pointed out:<br>
-1. Easy access for the customers
+1. Easy access for the customers<br>
-2. Easy account creation and online updates
+2. Easy account creation and online updates<br>
-3. Live travel advice
+3. Live travel advice<br>
-4. Receiving travel information online.
+4. Receiving travel information online.<br>
-5. Secured services
+5. Secured services<br>
 </details>
 <details>
 <summary>